X5GON/platform-api/src/server/preproc/README.md

 Figure 1 shows the material processing pipeline architecture.

 ![preprocessing pipeline](imgs/X5GON-processing-pipeline.png)
-<p style="text-align:center;"><i>Figure 1:</i> The material processing pipeline architecture.
-It shows how we acquire materials via different APIs and send it to the appropriate pipeline based on the material's type.</p>
+*Figure 1:* The material processing pipeline architecture.
+It shows how we acquire materials via different APIs and send it to the appropriate pipeline based on the material's type.

 Each pipeline contains the following components:

 - **Format.** Formats the acquired materials into a common schema.
 - **Content Extraction.** Extracts the content from the material.
 This is done based on the material type:
     - **Text.** We use *textract*, a Nodejs library that is able to extract raw text from the text material.
     - **Video/Audio.** We use the *Transcription and Translation Platform* (TTP) which automatically generates transcriptions (subtitles) and translates the video content.

 - **Content Enrichment.** Enriches the content by extracting additional features from the material.
     - **Wikification.** We use *wikifier*, an online service for extracting wikipedia concepts associated with the provided text.
     - **DMOZ Classification (TODO).** We still need to develop the DMOZ classification model to acquire the different topics the material is associated with.

 - **Validation.** Validates if the material object contains all of the required values.

 - **Material Storing.** Stores the material in the appropriate database.
-If there were any errors during this process, we store the error and the material in a different table for future exploration.
+If there were any errors during thisprocess, we store the error and the material in a different table for future exploration.

 Components of the pipeline are stored in the [pipelines](pipelines/) folder.

 ## Retrievers

 The retrievers are responsible for retrieving materials from OER providers that are registered in the X5GON Network.
 For each provider we need to develop its own retriever, custom for their API.

 The currenlty available retrievers are for the following OER providers: